BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-07-19-britta-rude-revisiting-difference-in-difference.md

 ## Traditional Difference-in-Difference: A fresh look and new insights

 Several recent papers have given the broadly used Difference-in-Difference design a critical look.
-David Mc'Kenzie summarizes some of these insights on his recent blogpost.
+David Mc'Kenzie summarizes some of these insights on his recent blogpost [McKenzie DiD1](https://blogs.worldbank.org/impactevaluations/revisiting-difference-differences-parallel-trends-assumption-part-i-pre-trend).
+The core insights for applied work are:

+1. Levels are important.
+When plotting a parallel trend assumption, always look at differences in levels, and not just trends.
+If there are large differences, than think about why they are so different.
+Could these differences affect future trends in our outcome of differences?
+E.g., if the area affected by our wildfire, is much poorer than the area unaffected, than maybe this extreme poverty results in a downward spiral

+2. Functional forms matter.
+When comparing our treatment and control trends, do we think that they evolve similarly in terms of absolute or relative terms?
+Do we want to use levels or logs?

+3. Pre-treatment parallel tests are problematic.
+Only because we reject an unequal parallel trend does not mean that we confirmed its validity.
+Important problems can arise through pre-testing ...

+## Traditional Difference-in-Difference: And if my parallel trend assumption does not hold?

+...